-Talking Rock Tours began in conversations between John McLarty and Gerry Bryant, a geologist, while Dr. Bryant was in the field directing the work of geology graduate students.
-John had so much fun interrogating Gerry about the rocks that were the subject of the research, and Gerry had so much fun teaching a novice, that they decided to share the experience with others.
-In 2015 they led their first Talking Rocks tour.
+Talking Rock Tours began in conversations between John McLarty and Gerry Bryant, a geologist, while Dr. Bryant was in the field directing the work of a geology graduate student.
+John had so much fun interrogating Gerry about the rocks that were the subject of the research, and Gerry had so much fun teaching a novice, that we decided to share the experience with others.
+In 2015 we led our first Talking Rocks tour.
 Some people have come every year.
-Participants have been as young as nine years old and as old as 83.
-Groups have included engineers and chefs, school teachers and ministers, doctors and dentists, biologists and musicians.
+Participants have been as young as nine years old and as old as 88.
+Groups have included engineers and chefs, school teachers and ministers, doctors and dentists, biologists and musicians, accountants and poets.

 John McLarty is a poet, artist, and amateur geologist.
 He co-founded Talking Rocks with Gerry Bryant.

 Gerry Bryant earned his Ph.D. in geology from the University of Toronto and is the founder and director of the Colorado Plateau Institute.
 His specialty is the Navajo Sandstone a formation that spreads across 200,000 square miles.
 Dr. Bryant is the science director of the tours and is the lecturer on geology.